 A drama centered on three people who are haunted by mortality in different ways.
-George (link=nm0000354]) is a blue-collar American who has a special connection to the afterlife.
-On the other side of the world, French journalist Marie (Cécile de France) has a near-death experience that shakes her reality.
-And when London schoolboy Marcus (identical twins Frankie McLaren and George McLaren) loses the person closest to him, he desperately needs answers.
-Each on a path in search of the truth, their lives will intersect, forever changed by what they believe might - or must - exist in the hereafter.Written by
+George Lonegan (Matt Damon) is a blue-collar American who has a special connection to the afterlife.
+On the other side of the world, French journalist, Marie Lelay (Cécile de France) has a near-death experience which shakes her reality, and when London schoolboy Marcus (identical twins Frankie McLaren and George McLaren) loses the person closest to him, he desperately needs answers.
+Each looking to understand the one thing all life has in common, but can never share, their lives will cross, changed by what they believe might, or must, exist in the hereafter.Written by

 Warner Bros.
 Pictures

 One of the few movies executively produced by Steven Spielberg that has neither an Amblin Entertainment nor DreamWorks Pictures symbol in the ads representing his involvement.
 (The Amblin logo does appear at the end of the movie.)
 See more »

 The film is set in 2005, yet a poster for The Fourth Kind can be seen on the side of a bus when Jason leaves the pharmacy.
 The Fourth Kind was released in 2009.
 See more »

 Sometimes, I mean you know, knowing everything about someone, uhhh, its, uh, it seems nice, but really, maybe it's-it's actually better to hold stuff back.

 See more »

 The mid 80s-late 90s Warner Bros. shield is used (in black and white) at the beginning of the movie and at the end of the credits.
 The same Warner Bros.
 Shield is used alongside the Amblin logo, also in black-and-white.
 See more »

 The pacing of this film did not bother me.
 Of course, I am over 50, so I can actually sit still through a slower paced storyline that includes a number of different characters, without something blowing up, or someone getting undressed to keep my attention.